spyder-ide/spyder-docs/doc/panes/editor.rst

 In addition, it integrates a number of powerful tools for an easy to use, efficient editing experience.

 .. image:: /images/editor/editor-standard.png
-   :alt: Spyder's Editor panel, split horizontally and with style analysis
+   :alt: Spyder's Editor pane, split horizontally and with style analysis